MrShoenel/anti-pattern-models/notebooks/dtw-optim.md

 =============================

 We want to make some tests with `stats::constrOptim()` to better understand how it works and how we have to specify our problem.
+Let’s find the optimal parameters first by using *unconstrained* optimization using `optim()`.

     # The reference is defined in this interval.
     # Also, we are allowed to move the shorter query